pires/kubernetes-elasticsearch-cluster/README.md

 ## (Very) Important notes

 * By default, `ES_JAVA_OPTS` is set to `-Xms256m -Xmx256m`.
 This is a *very low* value but many users, i.e. `minikube` users, were having issues with pods getting killed because hosts were out of memory.
-You can change this yourself in the deployment descriptors available in this repository.
+You can change this yourself in the `es-config.yaml` ConfigMap available in this repository.

 * As of the moment, Kubernetes pod descriptors use an `emptyDir` for storing data in each data node container.
 This is meant to be for the sake of simplicity and should be adapted according to your storage needs.